robert17/iotf-rtd/docs/devices/device_mgmt/requests.rst

 3. Initiate the download request sent on topic ``iotdm-1/mgmt/initiate/firmware/download``:

    This request tells a device to actually start the firmware download.
 If the action can be initiated immediately, set ``rc`` to ``202``.
-Here an example:
+Here is an example:

 .. code::